Academics

 • Life Skills

-The Life Skills curriculum aims to help students understand that the decisions they make every day impact themselves and their community.
-The overarching goals of the year focus on personal responsibility and strategies to manage common stressors, such as school work and relationships.
-This is achieved through
+The Life Skills curriculum aims to help students understand that the decisions they make every day impact themselves and their community grounded on their personal values.
+The overarching goals of the year is a focus on personal responsibility and strategies to manage common stressors, such as school work and relationships, conflict, and self-advocacy.
+This is achieved through discussions of a variety of topics, including values, communication, emotional regulation, interpersonal relationships (friendships), gender roles/identity, and sexual development.

-The Social and Emotional Learning (SEL) curriculum presents students with opportunities to participate in dialogues regarding issues affecting positive social interactions.
-Working in groups with grade-level teachers and The School’s psychologists, students progress toward SEL objectives in areas of self-awareness, self-management, social awareness, relationship management, decision-making, and responsibility.
-The Grade 7 SEL curriculum, implemented in conjunction with Life Skills, focuses on the high school placement process.
-Lessons include discussions of researching different choices the students have for high school, mock test taking for high school entrance exams, high school essay writing, practice completion of high school applications, and interview prep for high school admissions.
+The Social and Emotional Learning (SEL) curriculum presented students with opportunities to participate in dialogues regarding issues affecting positive social interactions.
+Working in groups with grade-level teachers and The School’s psychologists, students progressed toward SEL objectives in areas of self-awareness, self-management, social awareness, relationship management, decision-making, and responsibility.

 • Mathematics